alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 If I change a lot of files at once -- say, a bulk find and replace -- this function will emit every file separately, kicking off a bunch of redundant rebuilds.
 If I change ten files at once, I only need to do one rebuild, not ten.

-What I'd like to do is combine all the changes that have happened since the last rebuild into a single event, then use them to inform the next rebuild.
+What I'd like to do is coalesce all the changes that have happened since the last rebuild into a single event, then use them to inform the next rebuild.
-(The technical term is "event coalescing".)
 You can do some of this coalescing in Swift by tweaking the `latency` parameter, but that doesn't work here because the latency is variable.
-The length of a rebuild can vary from a hundred milliseconds to several seconds, depending on how much of the site is being rebuilt.
+The length of a rebuild can vary from a hundred milliseconds to multiple seconds, depending on how much of the site is being rebuilt.

-What I'd like to do is read everything that's in the `proc.stdout`, emit that to the caller, then wait for something else to be written.
+What I'd like to do is read everything that's available in `proc.stdout`, emit that to the caller, then wait for something else to be written.
 By default, reading from `proc.stdout` is a blocking operation -- if we call `read()` and there's nothing available, it waits until there's something for us to read.
 To debounce, we'll need to change this behaviour.